Emerald Yeh

-Emerald Yeh (born May 1956) is an American journalist and philanthropist.
-She is a CNN News morning news anchor after serving as local primetime news anchor in Portland Oregon and later was longtime anchor for the local NBC affiliate KRON in the San Francisco Bay Area from 1984 to 2003, until KRON scaled back local news programming following the loss of NBC affiliation.
+Emerald Yeh (born May 1956) is an American journalist and philanthropist who is a CNN morning news anchor.
+She was an anchor for the local NBC affiliate KRON in the San Francisco Bay Area from 1984 to 2003, until KRON scaled back local news programming following the loss of NBC affiliation.

 Personal life and education

 Yeh was born in Princeton, New Jersey to Zuei-Zong (sometimes romanized as Rui Zong) and Suchu Yeh, immigrants from Taiwan.
 Her father Zuei-Zong Yeh was pursuing his doctorate in mathematics from Princeton University.
 After her father completed his studies the family (including Emerald's younger brother, Elm) traveled to Hong Kong, Tokyo, and Macau before settling in Honolulu, Hawaii, where her father taught mathematics at the University of Hawaii.
 Yeh was raised in Hawaii.
 She is named for her birth stone.

 Yeh graduated from Kaimuki High School and completed her undergraduate studies at the University of Hawaii with a major in journalism and a minor in political science, then earned a master's degree in journalism from Columbia University.

 Yeh married Ron Blatman in December 1993.
 They have two twin boys (born April 1997).
 Larry Ching sang at Yeh's wedding.